A marriage license is valid for ninety days from issuance. A

 marriage license is issued until the wedding can take place

 unless, one of the applicants is in the military or a waiver of

-the waiting period is obtained from a District Judge.
+the waiting period is obtained from a District or County Court-at-Law Judge.
 Therefore,

 the wedding must take place at least 72 hours after the license

 is issued and before ninety days have passed from the date the